tony-michaelson/tony-michaelson.github.io/_posts/2023-07-13-program-any-language.md

 You can see we've adapted the expression of our intent to fit with the idiomatic way of the Scala language.
 Each language has these patterns and we must learn them because not only can we take advantage of some performance improvements in how our code might be implemented by different languages but we are going to make programmers within the eco-system happier when they work with us.

+If you'd like to see how this Scala code looks in a normal project structure look here: [https://github.com/tony-michaelson/scala-btree-example](https://github.com/tony-michaelson/scala-btree-example)

+> Lang Tour

 Let's take a quick tour of some more languages starting with the common to more esoteric.

-We'll take a look at how the programming concepts being expressed become more complex as the languages offer more features.
+We'll take a look at how the syntax features being used become more complex as the languages offer more features.

 > Javascript